IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

-   The underlying controller can remove from the operational datastore all the paths computed with a given transaction-id which have not been set up either when it receives a Path Delete RPC request for that transaction-id or, automatically, right after the set-up up of a path that has been previously computed with that transaction-id.
+   The underlying controller can remove from the operational datastore all the paths computed with a given transaction-id which have not been set up either when it receives a Path Delete RPC request for that transaction-id or, automatically, right after the set-up of a path that has been previously computed with that transaction-id.

    This possibility is useful when multiple paths are computed but, at